DE200 Revision Weekend

 - Professor Frederick Toates author of the chapter on Brain Behaviour and Mood will be talking about the biological perspective on psychology.
 He has over 35 years experience of teaching and tutoring.
 An author on DE100 as well as many OU other courses, including SDK125, DSE212 and SD228, his book Biological Psychology (3rd edition, Pearson Education, Harlow) forms a popular and recommended text in a number of universities throughout the world.
 He has also had a book on B.F.
 Skinner published.
 Fred has taught undergraduate classes not only in the UK but also in Moldova, Romania, France, Germany, Denmark, Sweden and the USA.
 Many of you will know Professor Toates from his involvement in the student forums, where he provides very helpful and timely explanations in response to students' queries.

-- Dr Alan Pechey is one of the select band of tutors currently tutoring DE200.
-He has tutored for over 20 years on OU child development and cognitive psychology courses and is a popular tutor at residential Schools and OUPS Weekends.
+- Dr Alan Pechey is currently tutoring DE200, has tutored for over 20 years on OU child development and cognitive psychology courses and is a popular tutor at residential Schools and OUPS Weekends.
 He has assisted in some course writing and has been an OU exam marker.
 He has an MA (in cognitive development) and a PhD (looking at human memory) from Cambridge University.
 Aside from his OU teaching, he worked for many years as a consultant in Organisational Psychology; advising organisations (e.g. Barclaycard, Scotland Yard, local government) on how to adapt to new technology; how to change work practices and how to present information more effectively.
 Alan is a very engaging speaker, with a passion for psychology and students find his extensive knowledge and enthusiasm highly motivating.

 "An excellent weekend - well organised, well worth the money, time and effort"

 "Excellent!
 Enthusiastic lecturers who deepened my understanding of the course and helped me to focus on the exam."